 Today the locals love having midus on special occasions and give it as a traditional gift to visitors from abroad.

 So if you are looking for a gift for those who stayed at home, midus will be a perfect choice.

 10. Karaim kibinai.

-Strictly speaking, it is not a Lithuanian dish, but I have to mention it here since it is a living monument to Lithuanian Karaim community, whose ancestors were brought to Lithuania in the 14th century by Grand Duke Vytautas and were settled in the old capital Trakai.
+However, I have to mention it here since it is a living monument to Lithuanian Karaim community, whose ancestors came to Lithuania in the 14th century as bodyguards to the Grand Duke Vytautas and settled in the old capital Trakai.

 In Lithuania you’ll find kibinai as a fast food option everywhere, they can be eaten hot or cold.